mjkl-gh/esp-dsmr/README.md

 * Configurable WiFi - Network scanner and WiFi configuration screen
 * Configurable Access Point - Can be continuous or automatically enabled when WiFi connection fails
 * Network Time - Synchronization with NTP
-* MQTT - Connection to an MQTT broker for automation and monitoring
 * Remote Firmware Updates - Firmware replacement using OTA update or upload via UI
 * Security - Protected RESTful endpoints and a secured user interface

-Features may be [enabled or disabled](#selecting-features) as required at compile time.

 ## Getting Started